bwssytems/ha-bridge/README.md

 }
 ```
 #### Dimming Control Example
-Dimming is also supported by using the expressions ${intensity.percent} for 0-100 or ${intensity.byte} for 0-255 for straight pass trhough of the value.
+Dimming is also supported by using the expressions ${intensity.percent} for 0-100 or ${intensity.byte} for 0-255 for straight pass through of the value.
 e.g.
 ```
 {